“He was so different. He was like you.”

 - Where Agent Smith is called Neo’s ‘opposite’ (by the Oracle), the Merovingian is revealed to have once been ‘like Neo’ by his wife, Persephone.

-- Whereas Smith represents concepts of accusation and judgment, the Merovingian reveals aspect of our ego, which when disconnected from the central pillar of truth (the ‘path of the One’) circles around self in a world of ‘causality.’
+- Whereas Smith represents concepts of accusation and judgment, the Merovingian reveals aspect of our ego, which when disconnected from the central pillar of truth (the ‘path of the One’) circles around selfish desires in a world of ‘causality.’

 As we mentioned in our profile of Morpheus, without a proper moral compass, you cannot ascend up the “path of the One” very far.

 Like Agent Smith, the Merovingian serves a specific function in bringing rectification to Neo and the Matrix.
-As stated, he is not Neo’s ‘opposite,’ in the way Smith is.
+(See our article on the function of ‘barriers’.)

-Rather, the Merovingian a corruption of what was “the One” in potential.
+The Merovingian is a corruption of the characteristics of “the One.”
 Note the number 101 in his restaurant in the image above – the same as Neo’s apartment number.

 Three of his defective attributes display themselves prominently: